suryanarayanan-v/CodeEvaluation/review.md

     ```

 *   **Review Comments:**
-    *   **Generated Code Correctness:** In this case the generated code is not correct since the method we want to call is
+    *   **Generated Code Correctness:** In this case, the recomended call is findByIdAndDelete because it uses the monogoDB's delete command instead of modify.
+But this should still work.
-    "findByIdAndDelete".
-But this is expected because the model does not have access to the models/Blog.js file.
-    *   **Suggestions/Concerns:** A mechanism to add context from other files would fix this issue.
     *   **Verdict:** Needs Minor Fix.
 This error can be easily detected by an IDE and can be easily be fixed.

 ---